Last revised: May 6, 2023

 By: Adam Burns

-It also did not have direct access to downtown Manhattan as did the PRR and had to settle on ferry service from the CNJ's terminal in Jersey City, New Jersey.
+It also did not have direct access to downtown Manhattan.
+Like many roads, it maintained ferry service across the Hudson River via CNJ's terminal in Jersey City, New Jersey.

-Despite the railroad's inferior route and terminal point the new streamliner immediately gave the B&O an advantage over the Pennsy, which had yet to inaugurate such a train.
+Despite the railroad's inferior route, the Royal Blue's new look - coupled with its first-class services - immediately provided the B&O with an advantage over its arch rival as the Pennsy had yet to inaugurate such a train.

-To complement the revamped Royal Blue the B&O relaunched its companion train during December of 1937; known as the Columbian the train's consist was an all-coach affair using rebuilt, modernized, and streamlined heavyweight cars powered by the new EAs.
+To complement the revamped Royal Blue the B&O relaunched its companion train during December of 1937; known as the Columbian the train's consist was an all-coach affair using rebuilt, modernized streamlined heavyweight cars powered by the new EAs.

-In truth, the Columbian was not all that new; the B&O had first launched it on May 24, 1931 (#25 westbound and #26 eastbound) operating with heavyweight equipment and advertised as the first train in the country with air-conditioning.
+In truth, the Columbian was not new; the B&O had first launched the service on May 24, 1931 (#25 westbound and #26 eastbound) with heavyweight equipment and advertised as the first air-conditioned train in the nation.

-As one of the initial roads to begin streamlining its trains the B&O was also noteworthy for being the first Eastern system to use streamlined diesels, the aforementioned EAs/EBs that powered the Capitol Limited, National Limited, Royal Blue, and Columbian.
+As one of the early streamliner propoents, the B&O was also noteworthy for inaugurated diesel-powered trains.
+The aforementioned EAs/EBs also powered the Capitol Limited, National Limited, Royal Blue, and Columbian.
 According to one of the B&O's marketing campaigns:

 "When you ticket passengers to and from New York via the Baltimore & Ohio they have the advantage of 17 station stops in Great New York.